anaskhan96/ODAssignments/Assignment5/README.md

 ## User Identity

 APIs available:
 * `POST /login/generateOTP` - Request body contains a JSON with `name`, `email`, and `phoneNumber`, generates and sends an OTP, valid for two minutes.
+Has an access rate limiter set as middleware.
 * `POST /login/sendOTP` - Request body contains a JSON with `phoneNumber` and `otp` and sends the JWT token generated back in response, valid for an hour.
 * `GET /home` - Requires an `Authorization:Bearer <JWT_token>` header, and the user's details are sent back in the response.
 * `GET /logout` - Renders the token sent in the header invalid for future use.